 Living with an “incurable” cancer since 1994 (Multiple Myeloma) and more than 10 years of cancer research have taught me that most cancers patients and survivors do not benefit from an all or nothing approach to cancer management.
-Oncology is not strictly conventional/traditional or nonconventional/nontraditional.
+Treating multiple myeloma as well as other cancers is not strictly conventional/traditional or nonconventional/nontraditional- at least in my experience.

 I never thought much about my warts.
 They never really bothered me much.
 However once I learned that HPV (warts) increases the risk of multiple myeloma (my cancer), and that AHCC has been shown to eradicate HPV, I decided to supplement with AHCC.
 While I’ll never know for certain if my AHCC supplementation eradicated my HPV, I have been in complete remission from my MM since 1999.

-Active hexose correlated compound (AHCC) is one of a number of evidence-based, non-conventional therapies that can heal the cancer survivor.
-According to the articles linked and excerpted below AHCC is a nutritional supplement that can 1) increase natural killer cell activity, 2) improved the prognosis of patients with liver cancer, 3) ease the side effects of chemotherapy enhancing the patients QOL and finally possibly eradicate HPV in patients.
+Active hexose correlated compound (AHCC) is one of a number of evidence-based, non-conventional therapies that can heal the MM patient.
+According to the articles linked and excerpted below AHCC is a nutritional supplement that can

-Whether you undergo surgery to debulk a tumor, undergo toxic chemotherapy and possibly weakening your immune system, you will benefit from evidence-based, non-conventional therapies.
+Whether you undergo surgery to debulk a tumor, undergo toxic chemotherapy to treat your multiple myeloma and possibly weakening your immune system, you will benefit from evidence-based, non-conventional therapies.

-I am a long-term cancer survivor and cancer coach.
+I am a long-term multiple myeloma survivor and MM cancer coach.
 To learn more about how supplementation/nutriceuticals can support your health, scroll down the page, post a question or comment and I will reply to you ASAP.

 “Active Hexose Correlated Compound (AHCC) is an alpha-glucan rich nutritional supplement produced from the mycelia of shiitake (Lentinula edodes) of the basidiomycete family of mushrooms, and is not an approved drug…AHCC was originally designed to lower high-blood pressure.
 However, researchers at Tokyo University found that AHCC increased natural killer (NK) cell activity in cancer patients, and also enhanced the effects of killer T-cells, and cytokines…”